byzdogan/giphysearchengine/README.md

 ## How Giphy Search Engine works:
 - This is the UI of main page:
 ![Main Page UI](assets/interface/mainPage.PNG)
 - The user enters a keyword about what kind of giphs he/she looks for.
 Then user clicks the button or enter key to see the giphs.
-The keyword is also displayed with the gipshs on the page as in the UI.
+The keyword is also displayed with the giphs on the page as in the UI.
 ![Search result](assets/interface/searchResult.PNG)
 - This is the UI of about us page:
 ![About Us Page](assets/interface/aboutUs.PNG)